If you’re looking to start keeping rabbits as pets, you must know the differences between different rabbit breeds.

 Their gentle temperament means they will also suit people who don’t have much experience with animals.

 They require a lot of grooming to keep their coat from matting up.
-They are also sensitive to heat, so they should not be kept outdoors in hot weather.
+They are also sensitive to heat and should not be kept outdoors in hot weather.

 2. American Fuzzy Lop

 American Fuzzy Lop are small American rabbit breeds developed in the 1970s.
-It is a cross between the Holland Lop and the French Angora and has a coat of dense, short, curly fur.
+It is a cross between the Holland Lop and the French Angora and has a dense, short, curly fur coat.

 The American Rabbit Breeders Association recognizes the breed, and it comes in various colors, including black, blue, chocolate, and many more.